 As with your Real Estate agent, you should feel comfortable with your attorney before having them deal on your behalf.
 We strongly advise meeting them personally first – BEFORE YOU SIGN ANYTHING.

 Do your research.
 Ask around and investigate their qualifications, credentials, and experience.
-Do you know anyone who has had a bad experience with them?
-Review their website, and make note of how they treat you as a client.
+Do you know anyone who has had a bad experience with them? (asides from the local gossip) Review their website, and make note of how they treat you as a client.
 Do they promptly return calls?
 Do they seem invested in your business?
 Do they act professionally?
+Do they speak your language?

 We would advise you to choose a large and reputable law firm.
 There are many such firms in the Domincan Republic, but we recommend Guzman Ariza Attorneys at Law, a national law firm with 8 offices nationwide and over 80 years of experience, who offer safe escrow services for their clients.